 If an individual or family has to leave the program unexpectedly or they voluntarily discontinue services, the organization makes every effort to identify other service options and link them with appropriate services.

-Interpretation: The organization must determine on a case-by-case basis its responsibility to continue providing services to individuals whose third-party benefits are denied or have ended and who are in critical situations.
+Interpretation: The organization must determine on a case-by-case basis its responsibility to continue providing services to people whose third-party benefits are denied or have ended and who are in critical situations.
 Interpretation: See MHSU 9.13 for more information on withdrawal from office-based opioid treatment.

 MHSU 12.04

-When appropriate, the organization works with persons served and their family to:
+When appropriate, the organization works with individuals and families to:

 develop an aftercare plan, sufficiently in advance of case closing, that identifies short- and long-term needs and goals and facilitates the initiation or continuation of needed supports and services; or